Mom, I hope you’re ready for the March Quiz because I have some announcements to make.

 Do you have to call Daddy for everything?
 Also speaking of the Muppet Show, I just found this.
 I never knew they did this.

 Oh!
 You mean they did “Mr. Bass Man”?
-Well, that’s great, but, they didn’t do it very well–I’m sorry to say.
+Well, that’s great, but, they didn’t do it very well, I’m sorry to say.
+Maybe you better play the original.

 Mom, you’re entirely too judgmental!
 Now, before we start the quiz, I have an unfortunate death to announce.
 I don’t know if you’ve ever heard of Valerie Carter…